typography-interaction-2526/typography-interaction-2526.github.io/content/topic/everything/index.md

 </aside>

-### Even Things That Aren’t Web Pages Are *Web-Page-Like*
+### Even Things That Aren’t Web Pages Are Web-Page-Like

 In the coming weeks we are going to dive properly into HTML, CSS, and JS–the *fabric* of web pages.

 Let’s try to also think of these—more conceptually and semantically—as *content*, *form*, and *function*.
 (Or in another way, *skeleton*, *skin*, and *muscles.*) This ordering or *layering* of responsibilities is often called *progressive enhancement*.
 The semantic content (HTML) forms the foundation on which you can layer the form (CSS) and functionality (JS).

 With this understanding, the same model exists in nearly all software.
-(For example, [*Resources*, *Views*, and *States*](https://developer.apple.com/tutorials/app-dev-training/#swiftui-essentials) in Mac/i&thinsp;OS development, though the lines are being blurred.)
+(For example, [*Resources*, *Views*, and *States*](https://developer.apple.com/tutorials/app-dev-training/#swiftui-essentials) in Mac/i&NoBreak;OS development, though the lines are being blurred.)
 So we can say that software that hasn’t yet been eaten by web technologies is often still *web-like*.
 And the web is likely coming for them, eventually.

 ## Our Lens